Supporting the development of Jewish identities & communities.

 by Emily Aronoff

-This zipper song brings the familiar Hinei Mah Tov melody to life with interactive movements and customizable lyrics.
+This zipper song brings the text of Hinei Mah Tov to life with interactive movements and customizable lyrics.
 Begin with simple movements like clapping or toe-tapping, then invite children to suggest ideas such as spinning or jumping.

 How to Use It: Start with actions everyone can easily follow, then ask, “What movement should we do next?”
 Alternate between high-energy and calming movements to balance the group’s energy.
 To conclude, use small movements like eye blinking or tip-toeing to prepare to transition.